StevenBlack/intl/readme.md

 text file.

-**Internationalization Gotcha**: AS nCodePage specifies the code page for the text file to which the stored procedures are copied. vfp copies the stored procedures and, as it does so, automatically converts the stored procedures to the code page you specify.
+**Internationalization Gotcha**: AS nCodePage specifies the code page for the text file to which the stored procedures are copied.
+VFP copies the stored procedures and, as it does so, automatically converts the stored procedures to the code page you specify.